 Before we dive in, let’s take a look at what exactly is accessibility and inclusivity as they pertain to advertising.

 Accessibility and inclusivity typically come together as one, but they are still two different entities.
 So we need to carefully define each term before we begin addressing how each impacts your campaigns.
 Failure to understand each one individually will result in a lack of awareness and an inaccurate implementation of each attribute in your campaigns.

 Accessibility in advertising addresses the campaigns’ ability to be experienced by those with physical or cognitive impairments.
 Campaigns should not discriminate against those who can’t see or hear or have another limitations that prevent them from experiencing the advertisement altogether.

-Over 22% of people in the United States and 15% worldwide live with a disability.
+Over 22% of people in the United States and 15% worldwide live with a disability (You can find plenty more diversity, equity, and inclusion in marketing statistics here).
 Without accommodations built into your campaigns, you won’t reach this population and your brand may also come off as insensitive.
 It’s up to ad strategists and their teams to ensure they are addressing the areas in which the ad could fall short with those who may need additional support and assistance.

 However, this is often easier said than done.
 A lack of accessibility in a specific campaign is often a foundational design flaw from the early days of campaign concepting.
 Advertisers need to consider how the ad will be interpreted (both viewed and heard) by those with disabilities and make proper adjustments to accommodate everyone.

 For example, brands are using both subtitles and narration in their ads across multiple mediums to ensure that their content can be experienced by those who are deaf or blind.

 This is just a start for making your advertisements more accessible, but it is the right mindset to have when you’re thinking about how your campaign will be experienced.